 Note: The scoring process must be made with sensitivity to the context in which the proposal is made.
 The context will include the research field or discipline.
 It will also include other relevant influences such as societal and institutional textures.

-Concept documents (Large integrated team projects):
+Table 3: Proposal evaluation criteria: Concept notes (Large integrated team projects)